Renewable Energy Subsidies: The Complete U.S. Guide

 Check your utility's website under "rebates," "efficiency programs," or "green energy" — many programs are underutilized because they're poorly advertised.

-Use our Solar Panel ROI Calculator or Green Home Upgrade ROI Calculator to model the payback period after factoring in the incentives available to you.
+Use our Solar Panel ROI Calculator or Green Home Upgrade ROI Calculator to model the payback period after factoring in the incentives still available to you.